yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/security/create-kms-config.md/aws-kms.md

 {{< /note >}}

-To create a KMS configuration that uses AWS Key Management Service (KMS):
+You can create a KMS configuration that uses AWS Key Management Service (KMS) as follows:

-1. Open the Yugabyte Platform console and click **Configs**.
-2. Click the **Security** tab and then click the **Encryption At Rest** tab.
-A list of KMS configurations appears.
+1. Open the Yugabyte Platform console and navigate to **Configs > Security > Encryption At Rest**.
+A list of existing configurations appears.
-3. Click **Create Config**.
-A new KMS configuration form appears.
+3. Click **Create New Config**.
-4. Enter the following configuration details:
+3. Enter the following configuration details in the form:

-    - **Configuration Name** Enter a meaningful name for your configuration.
+    - **Configuration Name** — Enter a meaningful name for your configuration.
-    - **KMS Provider** Select `AWS KMS`.
+    - **KMS Provider** — Select **AWS KMS**.
-    - **Use IAM Profile** — Select to use an IAM profile attached to an EC2 instance running YugabyteDB.
+    - **Use IAM Profile** — Specify whether or not to use an IAM profile attached to an EC2 instance running YugabyteDB.
 For more information, see [Using instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).
     - **Access Key Id** — Enter the identifier for the access key.
     - **Secret Key Id** — Enter the identifier for the secret key.
-    - **Region** — Select the AWS region where the CMK used to generate universe keys will be located. **Note:** This does not need to match the region where the encrypted universe resides on Amazon Web Services (AWS).
+    - **Region** — Select the AWS region where the CMK used to generate universe keys will be located.
+This setting does not need to match the region where the encrypted universe resides on Amazon Web Services (AWS).
     - **Customer Master Key ID** — Enter the identifier for the customer master key.
 If an identifier is not entered, a CMK ID will be auto-generated.
+    - **AWS KMS Endpoint** — Specify the KMS endpoint to ensure that the encryption traffic is routed across your internal links without crossing into an external network.

-5. (Optional) Click **Upload CMK Policy** to select a custom policy file.
-The default policy used is:
+5. Optionally, click **Upload CMK Policy** to select a custom policy file.
+The following is the default policy:

     ```json
     {